djordje34/JAVA-Stock-Exchange-Platform/README.md

 # JAVA-Stock-Exchange-Platform
-A console stock exchange platform made with Java
+A console Server-Client based stock exchange platform made using Java and gRPC